jaw3l/Substrate-Hands-on-Projects/project_03/README.md

 In this project, we be controlling which nodes can join our network.
 Only authorized nodes will be able to join our network.

+![INFO]
+The changes made to the files can be found in the my fork of the `substrate-node-template` repository.
+You can reach the repository [here](https://github.com/jaw3l/substrate-node-template/tree/learn_substrate).

 ## Prerequisites

 Prerequisites are the same as the previous project for the most part.
 You can find them [here](../project_01/README.md#prerequisites).